Network Science and Intertec Systems Forge Strategic Partnership to Accelerate AI Adoption for the UAE Market

 Network Science and Intertec Systems partner to enhance adoption of AI & Deep Tech solutions in UAE, driving business transformation and innovation for clients.

-Our collaboration with Network Science marks a milestone in our journey to deliver innovative solutions to clients.
-Together, we are poised to redefine possibilities for businesses in UAE.”DUBAI, UAE, June 4, 2024 /EINPresswire.com/ -- Network Science, a leading AI & Deep Tech Innovation Accelerator, and Intertec Systems, a renowned provider of advanced technology solutions, today announced a strategic partnership.
-This collaboration positions Network Science as the AI and Deep Tech Innovation partner to Intertec systems, underlining a shared commitment to drive business transformation and empower clients with the latest in AI and Deep Tech advancements.
+We are thrilled to partner with Intertec Systems, a company that shares our vision for innovation and excellence,”MUMBAI, MAHARASHTRA, INDIA, June 6, 2024 /EINPresswire.com/ -- Network Science, a leading AI & Deep Tech Innovation Accelerator, and Intertec Systems, a renowned provider of advanced technology solutions, today announced a strategic partnership.
+This collaboration positions Network Science as the AI and Deep Tech Innovation partner to Intertec Systems, underlining a shared commitment to drive business transformation and empower clients with the latest in AI and Deep Tech advancements.

 "We are thrilled to partner with Intertec Systems, a company that shares our vision for innovation and excellence," said Sandy Hardikar, CEO of Network Science.
 Intertec Systems' extensive market reach and deep understanding of regional and industry-specific challenges complement Network Science's AI & Deep Tech prowess, creating a synergy that promises to bring about a new era of business transformation.
 The partnership will focus on developing and deploying AI-driven use cases that address critical business challenges, from operational efficiency and customer experience to data analytics and automation."